breck7/scrollsdk/readme.md

 Grammar Files
 -------------

 This library contains a Tree Language called "Grammar".
 You can write new Grammar files to define new languages.
 By creating a grammar file you get a parser, a type checker, syntax highlighting, autocomplete, a compiler, and virtual machine for executing your new language.
+This library also includes a simple web [Tree Language Builder](http://treenotation.org/sandbox/build/).

 To make your language do really interesting things, you'll want to write some code to extend your language nodes in another language that you know.
 This jtree library lets you create new languages using just Tree Notation, Tree Notation + TypeScript, or Tree Notation + Javascript.